TECH

 SportPlus

 However, the solution for this case was a challenging one to develop.
-The point is that almost every sports machine the company offers requires different protocols for data exchange which takes us to the main problem.
+The challenge lies in the fact that nearly every sports machine the company offers necessitates the use of distinct protocols for exchanged data, which leads us to the main problem.
 To build a proper communication between an application and the equipment we need to take every possible protocol into account.

 With the strategy we created, we managed to access the data flow between another functioning app and the specific machine they offer.
-Thanks to this decision, we determined the order and format required to send and receive different bytes of information in each particular case.
-After the experimental part, we succeeded in supporting every possible connection for a complete data exchange system, regardless of the required machinery protocol.
+Thanks to this decision, we determined the order and format required for sending and receiving different bytes of information in each particular case.
+After the experimental part, we succeeded in supporting every possible connection for a complete data collection and data exchange system, regardless of the required machinery protocol.

 💡 Takeaways